edemaine/coffeescript-for-python/README.md

 # CoffeeScript for Python Programmers

+> See [https://edemaine.github.io/coffeescript-for-python/](https://edemaine.github.io/coffeescript-for-python/) for a better-formatted version of this document.
+{: .github-only}

 [CoffeeScript](http://coffeescript.org) is a programming language whose syntax is clearly designed to match much of [Python](http://www.python.org) (with additional inspirations from Perl, ECMAScript, etc.).